babarot/dotfiles/README.md

 Unless attributed otherwise, everything is under the MIT licence (see [LICENCE](./doc/LICENSE-MIT.txt) for more info).

 Some stuff is not from me, and without attribution, and I no longer remember where I got it from.
 I apologize for that.

+You can clone or fork them freely, but I don't guarantee that they fit you.